Rory McIlroy at The Masters: How sports psychologist Bob Rotella is helping Grand Slam bid at Augusta National

 Padraig Harrington frequently credits Rotella's influence in his career-defining stretch of success, having recovered from a final-hole double bogey to win The Open in a play-off in 2007 - his first of three majors in 13 months.

-'The doc' also supported Darren Clarke during his major glory at The Open in 2011, with Ian Baker-Finch, John Daly among the others to enjoy major victories under Rotella's guidance.
+'The Doc' also supported Darren Clarke during his major glory at The Open in 2011, with Ian Baker-Finch and John Daly among the others to enjoy major victories under Rotella's guidance.

 If - or when - McIlroy gets over the line in a major, it could arguably be Rotella's biggest success story.